 Some firms resort to Innovation in the Key Resources department.
 They are 2 main techniques in this area that go opposite directions.

 - Crowdsource Resources.
-To grow the business in most cases you have to invest in assets, resources.
+To grow the business in most cases you have to invest in assets, and resources.
 This obviously requires a lot of money, which in turn slows down your growth.
 An interesting alternative is to crowdsource the assets.
 A great example of applying this technique is Airbnb.
 Despite owning almost no hotels they provide more places to sleep than all the biggest chains of hotels combined.
 In a similar way, Uber acts as the biggest cab/taxi despite having almost no cars.
 Let’s look at how crowdsourcing resources can impact the business:

 - Own Resources.
 Some companies invest in their own resources that allow them not only to grow but also to kill competition.
 Owning a scarce, key resource is a hack that can help you dominate the market, and deny opportunities to current and potential competitors.
 McDonald’s tries to own one of the most important resources in the fast-food business – the best locations.
 This enables them not only to increase their margin and defend against the competition (who cannot have the same location as they do), but also enables them to control the franchisees that operate most of the restaurants.